saiful9379/BanglaASR/README.md

 # Dataset

-mozilla building an open source, multi-language dataset of voices that anyone can use to train speech-enabled applications.
+mozilla building an open-source, multi-language dataset of voices that anyone can use to train speech-enabled applications.

-for bangla voice dataset pleasae click [here](https://commonvoice.mozilla.org/bn/datasets)
+- Bangla voice dataset please click [here](https://commonvoice.mozilla.org/bn/datasets)

 # Training